-Women are usually the main food shoppers in the family, so you are in control of what goes into your shopping basket - and, ultimately, your pantry.
+Women and people assigned female at birth (AFAB) are usually the main food shoppers in the family, so you are in control of what goes into your shopping basket - and, ultimately, your pantry.
 Taking charge of your eating habits begins in the grocery store.

 It’s no secret that exercise improves your heart and circulation system, and that will reduce the cardiovascular risks associated with the metabolic syndrome.
 Exercise doesn’t have to be strenuous to be effective – 30 minutes a day of brisk walking will do the trick.